corda/corda/docs/source/hello-world-flow.rst

         }

 ``FinalityFlow`` completely automates the process of:

 * Notarising the transaction
 * Recording it in our vault
 * Sending it to the counterparty for them to record as well

+``FinalityFlow`` also returns a list of the notarised transactions.
+We extract the single item from this list and return it.

 That completes the initiator side of the flow.

 Writing the acceptor's flow
 ---------------------------
 The acceptor's side of the flow is much simpler.
 We need to:

 1. Receive a signed transaction from the counterparty
 2. Verify the transaction
 3. Sign the transaction